 Located just a mile east of Stockport's centre, Woodbank Memorial Park is home to Woodbank Community Food Hub - an urban horticulture hub that joins up inclusive community gardening with commercial organic food production.
-It’s the size of one a half football pitches, and includes several large polytunnels for under-cover veg growing.
+It’s the size of one and a half football pitches, and includes several large polytunnels for under-cover veg growing.
 A collection of organisations are working together on the site to turn it into a thriving hub for local food, with current activities including:

 FarmStart - A training programme for people aspriing to commercial organic veg growing, run by ourselves at The Kindling Trust.

 Stockport Beekeepers - A training apiary for budding beekeepers

 A varied programme of activities is open to local residents and the general public, including community gardening sessions, open to all, every Monday 11am - 2pm.
 Details of all events can be found on the hub website.

 In 2017/18 the site is also home to an innovative pilot scheme, working with Stockport GP’s to test out the effectiveness of prescribing more than just medicine.

 In partnership with local GP surgeries, Kindling is trialling a ‘social prescribing’ project, where patients are referred for for healthy veg, cookery classes and gentle exercise in the form of gardening, instead of relying solely on medicine – in the hope that this might be a more effective way to alleviate some mild to moderate health conditions.